JChamblee99/HackTheBox-Linux-Resources/README.md

 Beyond these materials, getting hints for the machines from
 the [HTB Forum](https://forum.hackthebox.eu/) is a great way to learn and develop your skills.
 You can also go through retired boxes with [IppSec's videos](https://www.youtube.com/channel/UCa6eh7gCkpPo5XXUDfygQQA).
-If any of this helped you, feel free to add a respect to my HTB page!
+See anything wrong or think something could be better?
+Feel free to make a pull request or submit an issue!

 [![Conway's profile](https://www.hackthebox.eu/badge/image/69665)](https://www.hackthebox.eu/home/users/profile/69665)